Table of Contents

 Joshua Tree National Park is a hiker’s paradise, especially in early March when the temperatures are moderate and the desert flowers are beginning to bloom.
 While visiting Palm Springs, my daughter and I made a day trip to Joshua Tree.
 We only had a few hours, so we chose the Ryan Mountain hike for the fantastic 360 degree views you get from the summit.

 The straightforward hike is steep in places but I’d rate it as moderate.
-Over 1.5 miles it gains 1070 feet of elevation on a very well-marked trail.
+Over 1.5 miles it gains 1,070 feet of elevation on a very well-marked trail.
 Allow 1.5 hours to do the return hike.
-The best time to do the Ryan Mountain hike is in spring, fall and winter.
+The best time to do the Ryan Mountain hike is in spring, fall, and winter.
 If you attempt it in the summer, do it first thing in the morning before the desert heats up.

-Ryan Mountain hike details
+Summary of the Ryan Mountain hike

-Distance: 3.0 miles return
+Distance: 3.0 miles round trip

-Elevation gain: 1070 feet
+Elevation gain: 1,050 feet

-Dogs: Not allowed
+Dogs: Not allowed.

 The Ryan Mountain hike is on an easy to follow trail.
 It’s a popular hike that offers 360 degree views of Joshua Tree National Park – so its a great hike to get your bearings.
 If you’re new to the park, this is one of the top hikes to do.

-Even though the trail is a snap to follow, it is still rugged so good footwear is important.
+Even though the trail is a snap to follow, it is still rugged, so good footwear is important.
 In short order you’re treated to superb views as the Wonderland of Rocks opens up to the northwest.

-If you can plan to be on the summit at sunset.
+If you can, plan to be on the summit at sunset.
 You’ll enjoy wonderful desert scenery in a palette of hues.
 But don’t forget the flashlight for the hike down.

 We got lucky with a sighting of about ten desert bighorn sheep.
 Apparently about 100 – 200 sheep live in Joshua Tree National Park, though there is a population of about 13,000 across the desert mountains in the western United States.
-The male rams can weigh 200 pounds.
-By the time they are mature adults, at the age of seven or eight years, their horns can weigh as much as 30 pounds.
-Horn size is a sign of rank!

-Go prepared on this California hike
+Go prepared on this Joshua Tree National Park hike

 As with any desert hike, you should go prepared.
-Take water, sunscreen and a sunhat.
+Take water, sunscreen, and a sunhat.
 You might need a light-weight jacket if its blowy on the summit.

-Getting to the hike
+Getting to the Ryan Mountain hike trailhead

-The trailhead for Ryan Mountain sits in the center of the park, east of the intersection with Keys View Road.
+The trailhead for Ryan Mountain sits in the center of Joshua Tree National Park, east of the intersection with Keys View Road.
 (See map above.)
 The parking lot is large and well-signed.
 You can also start the hike from the Sheep Pass Group Campground.

 Camping in Joshua Tree National Park